 Integration with Svelte

-It's helpful to have a basic understanding of Svelte before jumping into this guide.
-For a quick refresher, check out the Svelte documentation.
+It's helpful to know the basics of Svelte before jumping in here.
+If you want to brush up, check out the Svelte documentation.

-DHTMLX Kanban works smoothly with Svelte.
-There are code examples showing how DHTMLX Kanban can be used in a Svelte setup.
-For more details, take a look at the Example on GitHub.
+DHTMLX Kanban works well with Svelte.
+There are some code samples showing how to use DHTMLX Kanban in a Svelte project.
+For more details, check out the Example on GitHub.

 Creating a project